rspvsanjay/MIMO_Deblurring/README.md

 # MIMO_Model

 This is a implimentation of a research paper, which consist of multilevel input and output deep learning model, it is made to deblur the images captured by a mobile.
-We can run the above code by: (before that please change the paths as per requirement)
+We can run the above code by:

 Python training.py

+please change the paths as per requirement before running the above script.

 This research project replicate the following research paper: